Last Looks: The Christmas Tree

 Hello, all you gamblers with chainsaws and kids named Pappy.
 It's me, Paul Scheer, aka Mr.

-Mavilda, and welcome to How Did This Get Made?
+Mavilda.
+And welcome to How Did This Get Made?

-Last Looks, where you, the listener, get to voice your issues on the Christmas tree, a movie that PNW Paloma thinks should have had the tagline, A Christmas Tree, joyless recollections of childhood trauma.
+Last Looks, where you, the listener, get to voice your issues on the Christmas tree, a movie that PNW Paloma thinks should have had the tagline, A Christmas Tree.

-Now we'll save that for late night when I'm playing with Canva because I love to get all freaky late at night with my Canva.
-A big shout out to our pal Rob from Long Island.
+Matt, we'll save that for late night when I'm playing with Canva because I love to get all freaky late at night with my Canva.

 Great opening theme song.
 Rob killed it live in New York.